aelfill/zero_day/0x00-vagrant/README.md

 # uname command

+## Hello Ubuntu

-to run it type:
+1) to run it type:

 * /uname

-then in will Displays the operating system name
+2) then in will Displays the operating system name.

 ex: